mjj209/cf-for-k8s/docs/deploy.md

 TODO:
+- Wait for doc stories to get merged
 - Why do we have so many cert variables?
 How might a user generate a cert per component?
-- We should remove the documentation for `-g` gcr option.
+- ~~We should remove the documentation for `-g` gcr option.
 For users, we ask them to manaully configure the registry.
-  The docs become very easy to follow.
+  The docs become very easy to follow.~~

 ---